sangyoon-pak/sangyoon_anti_churn_csm_agent/anti_churn_agent/README.md

 - Get recommendations: `"How can I help TECH002 reduce their churn risk?"`
 - Access customer data and analysis
 - See multi-agent analysis with tracing
+- **Monitor tool execution in real-time** - See when tools are being called and their status

 ### Command Line Interface
 ```bash